Mercy Robotic Surgery

-Why choose Mercy St. Vincent Medical Center for robotic surgery?
+Why choose the Mercy Robotic Surgery Center for robotic surgery?

-The physicians, nurses and clinical staff at Mercy St. V's have more experience using the daVinci Surgical System than any other area healthcare provider.
-Our 18 surgeons have the highest volume of robotic surgery cases in the city of Toledo and are able to rely on their decades of experience in traditional open surgery, laparoscopic surgery, and robotic surgery to provide an uncommonly high level of surgical expertise.
-Combined, our Certified Surgical Technician staff has 75 years of surgical experience, 185 years of combined nursing experience, and nearly 5,000 hours of robotic surgery experience.
+The physicians, nurses and clinical staff at the Mercy Robotic Surgery Center have more experience using the daVinci Surgical System than any other area healthcare provider.
+Our surgeons have the highest volume of robotic surgery cases in the city of Toledo and are able to rely on their decades of experience in traditional open surgery, laparoscopic surgery, and robotic surgery to provide an uncommonly high level of surgical expertise.
+Combined, our Certified Surgical Technician staff has over 75 years of surgical experience, 185 years of combined nursing experience, and nearly 5,000 hours of robotic surgery experience.

 Mercy surgeons have repeatedly used the daVinci equipment for first-of-its kind procedures in Northwest Ohio including the first: